-Windows Explorer doesn’t allow you to create a file without a name:
+Windows Explorer doesn’t allow you to create files that start with

 Let me know if you know of any other ways and I’ll add them to the list.